MrKai77/DynamicNotchKit/Sources/DynamicNotchKit/Documentation.docc/Documentation.md

 ## Overview

-@Video(source: "intro.mov", alt: "DynamicNotchKit Introduction")
+@Video(source: "intro", alt: "DynamicNotchKit Introduction")

 DynamicNotchKit provides a set of tools to help you integrate your macOS app with the new notch on modern MacBooks.
 It attempts to provide a similar experience to iOS's Dynamic Island, allowing you to display notifications and updates in a visually appealing way.
 It handles the complexities of managing the notch area, such as drawing a custom window, ensuring proper content insets and safe areas.
 This enables you to create a polished user experience that feels native to the platform, while still feeling innovative and fresh.